How Mohs Micrographic Surgery Treats Skin Cancer

 This surgery is recommended for basal cell carcinomas (BCCs) and squamous cell carcinomas (SCCs).
 It is also recommended for BCCs or SCCs that are aggressive or growing rapidly.
 Those with melanoma should consider Mohs too.

 Patients with BCCs, SCCs, or melanoma choose to have Mohs micrographic surgery for many reasons.
 The most common reasons include the treatment’s cost-effectiveness and its quick results.

 With the end goal of removing as much of the skin cancer as possible while doing minimal damage to the surrounding healthy tissue, Mohs micrographic surgery is a highly efficient and effective surgery to choose as a skin cancer treatment.
 Keep in mind that once diagnosed with skin cancer, you are at an increased risk of developing it again.

 If you live in or around the Bloomington, Illinois area, the dermatologists at Dermatology & Mohs Surgery Institute can assist you in determining if you have skin cancer and if you are a good candidate for Mohs Micrographic Surgery.
-Fill out this form to make an appointment at Dermatology & Mohs Surgery Institute and take the first step toward being cancer-free.
+Make an appointment at Dermatology & Mohs Surgery Institute and take the first step toward being cancer-free.